 - Spirituality

-Everyone has different priorities; one may emphasize their family, while others find more fulfillment in creative pursuits or traveling.
-Our lives also dynamically change over time — what matters to us in our 20s isn’t necessarily what we want to focus on in our 50s.
+Everyone has different priorities; one may focus on their family, while others find fulfillment in creative pursuits or traveling.
+Our lives also dynamically change over time: What matters to us in our 20s isn’t necessarily what we want to focus on in our 50s.

-The point isn’t to score ten out of ten in all life categories — that’s virtually impossible.
-Instead, it’s to recognize what is and isn’t working in each, set self-improvement goals more consciously, and, as a result, live a more balanced life.
+The point isn’t to score ten out of ten in all life categories; that’s virtually impossible.
+Instead, it’s to recognize what is or isn’t working in each, set self-improvement goals more consciously, and, as a result, live a more balanced life.

 Since it’s a visual assessment, it’s best to use a blank wheel with each client on a paper or tablet and draw their evaluations on it.

-You may notice that different Wheel of Life templates have different categories.
-This is because there is no right or wrong way to use this framework; it depends on your coaching philosophy and the client you’re working with.
+If you’ve done some digging, you might have noticed that different Wheel of Life templates on the internet have different categories.
+This is because there is no right or wrong way to use this framework; it depends on your coaching philosophy and the kind of clients you work with.

 [ Read: The 8 Questions That Reveal Your Coaching Philosophy ]

-It’s best to show them the life categories we’ve listed before and ask them if they feel it’s complete.
-They can add or remove any aspects as they see fit or even rename specific categories to something they resonate with better.
+To customize the wheel, show your client the life categories listed above and ask them if they feel it’s complete.
+Encourage them to add or remove any aspects as they see fit, or even rename specific categories to something they resonate with better.

 For example, some people may call their social life ‘family and friends’ or their love life ‘romantic relationships.’